Be prepared: Create a family emergency plan

 - Important family and personal documents, such as insurance policies and cards, identification, saved electronically or in a waterproof portfolio or envelop.

 Pets are often overlooked when creating a family emergency plan.
-Since over 50 percent of all homes include at least one pet, you should consider all family members.
-The Michigan Department of Agriculture and Rural Development recommends a pet preparedness kit is readily available in a safe location.
-A pet preparedness kit includes the following:
+Since over 50% of all homes include at least one pet, you should consider them as family members.
+The Center for Disease Control and Prevention recommends that anyone with a pet have an emergency plan as well.
+They have developed an emergency checklist and other documents for pet owners.
+A pet preparedness kit might include the following:

 - Your pet's regular food in water-proof, clear plastic bags.